New World Order (professional wrestling): Hostile Takeover Match

 The match Bischoff promised, a six-man tag team match billed as the "Hostile Takeover match", was scheduled as the main event of Bash at the Beach at the Ocean Center in Daytona Beach, Florida on July 7, 1996.
 Hall and Nash came to the ring by themselves, leaving speculation open as to who the third man was.
-Team WCW then entered with all three members wearing face paint as a sign of solidarity.
+Team WCW then entered with all three members wearing Sting's signature face paint as a sign of solidarity.

-Luger was hurt and badly injured right when the match started and had to be removed on a stretcher.
+Luger was hurt and badly injured almost immediately after the match started, when Sting tried to hit Nash with a Stinger Splash, and Luger was pulled into the move by Nash in the process, and had to be taken away on a stretcher.
 The match reached its climax at approximately the sixteen-minute mark, shortly after a late tag from Sting to Savage.
 Savage went on the attack, nailing both the Outsiders with repeated axe-handle smashes from the top rope.
 However, while referee Randy Anderson checked on a downed Hall, Hall grabbed his shirt while Nash nailed Savage with a low blow which knocked both men to the mat.
 With all four men down, Anderson had no choice but to begin counting them out as he did not see the low blow.
 As he began his count, the fans' attention turned to the entrance area as Hulk Hogan entered and began walking to the ring to a loud roar from the crowd.
 Hall spotted him and immediately fled the ring.
 Hogan, who had not been seen on WCW television for some time, climbed into the ring to chase away Nash and tore off his T-shirt, as he had done many times before.

-With the fans still cheering wildly, Hogan stood in the corner nearest and hit his long-time friend Savage with his Atomic Leg Drop, stunning the crowd into silence and turning heel for the first time since his AWA days in 1981.
-The Outsiders came back into the ring to celebrate with their now-revealed partner as Hogan dropped the leg on the fallen Savage a second time, and after the three men all shook hands, Hogan threw the referee from the ring and hit Savage one last time.
+With the fans still cheering wildly, Hogan stood in the corner nearest and hit his long-time friend Savage with his Atomic Leg Drop, stunning the crowd and turning heel for the first time since his AWA days in 1981.
+The Outsiders came back into the ring to celebrate with their now-revealed partner as Hogan dropped the leg on the fallen Savage a second time, and after the three men all high-fived, Hogan threw the referee from the ring and hit Savage one last time, with Hall delivering the three count.
 The official match result was a no contest and Savage had to be carried from the ring by an exhausted Sting.
-After the match, "Mean" Gene Okerlund came to the ring and interviewed Hogan.
-During the interview, Hogan exclaimed that he, Hall and Nash were "the new world order of wrestling", giving the group its name – the New World Order.